joeyshuttleworth/NumbaIDA/README.md

 ### Installation

-It is reccomended to install and run 'NumbaIDA' a virtual environment.
+It is recommended to install and run 'NumbaIDA' a virtual environment.
 This can be done by navigating to the root directory (NumbaIDA/ by default) and running:

 ```
         python3 -m pip install --upgrade venv